lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 Most uploaded AI covers are already tagged and monetised as per any streaming platform, so it's more streaming engagement for labels.

-The songs made by unknown producers, using a famous person like Drake's vocal to get publicity, will likely get taken down for now as they a) violate the artist [right to publicity] and b) trained on a corpus such that it violates [copyright law](https://edition.cnn.com/2023/04/18/tech/universal-music-group-artificial-intelligence/index.html).
-Eventually, I think social networks will automatically classify transferred vocals and offer to remove the offending material or compensate the label, and this will go back to BAU.
+The songs made by unknown producers, using a famous person like Drake's vocal to get publicity, will likely get taken down for now as they a) violate the artist [right to publicity](https://www.tiktok.com/@lawyerdrummer/video/7223492225462783238) and b) trained on a corpus such that it violates [copyright law](https://edition.cnn.com/2023/04/18/tech/universal-music-group-artificial-intelligence/index.html).
+Eventually, I think social networks will automatically classify transferred vocals and offer to remove the offending material or compensate the label, and this will go back to BAU monetisation system for working with streaming services.

 Some artists are already starting to monetise their voice models.
-Grimes already set up a tool to use her AI voice in exchange for a 50% proceeds split.
+Grimes already set up [a tool](https://www.musicradar.com/news/grimes-ai-voice-model) to use her AI voice in exchange for a 50% proceeds split.

 The reality is that people will get sick of these creations quickly, and I imagine the fad will die off as we enter the next phase of AI music, whatever that may be.